vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-howitworks.md

 ## 6. Manage agreements

 If the user clicks on “Manage agreement” in the previous step, they will be sent to the merchant’s site where they can manage their subscriptions.
-We recommend using [Vipps Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) to make login to the merchant’s site go smoothly.
+We recommend using [Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) to make login to the merchant’s site go smoothly.

 ![Manage agreements](../images/vipps-recurring-api-howitworks/vipps-recurring-step6.svg)

 ## Great!
 Now you know how the Recurring payment process works.

-Take a look at the technical documentation in the [Vipps Recurring API Guide](../vipps-recurring-api.md).
+Take a look at the technical documentation in the [Recurring API Guide](../vipps-recurring-api.md).